bioinformatics-ufsc/FastProtein/README.md

    #          PS 1: this command is executed only one time and it will create and start your container
    docker run -it --name FastProtein -p 5000:5000 -v <your_directory_output>:/FastProtein/runs bioinfoufsc/fastprotein:latest
    # Step 3.1 - If you have InterProScan on your host, you can direct it to the FastProtein Docker InterProScan directory as follows.
-   #          The supported version is interproscan-5.61-93.0 (http://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/5.61-93.0/interproscan-5.61-93.0-64-bit.tar.gz)
+   #          The supported version is the latest: interproscan-5.69-101.0 (https://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/5.69-101.0/interproscan-5.69-101.0-64-bit.tar.gz)
-   docker run -it --name FastProtein -p 5000:5000 -v <your_directory_output>:/FastProtein/runs -v <your_interpro_home>:/bioinformatic/interproscan-5.61-93.0 bioinfoufsc/fastprotein:latest
+   docker run -it --name FastProtein -p 5000:5000 -v <your_directory_output>:/FastProtein/runs -v <your_interpro_home>:/bioinformatic/interproscan-5.69-101.0 bioinfoufsc/fastprotein:latest
    #
    # Step 4 - InterProScan installation
    #          This step may take ~1 hour total